I’m excited to share this post of drawing ideas for kids with you.

 - Establishing a drawing practice when you’re a child can lay the foundation for a lifelong drawing habit.
 Here are some health benefits of drawing.

-Since I’m tired of coming up with benefits of drawing, and since you probably are already a fan of drawing, or you wouldn’t have clicked through to read this post, I will now delight you with 100 tantalizing drawing ideas for children to try.
+Since I’m tired of coming up with benefits of drawing for kids, and since you probably are already a fan of drawing, or you wouldn’t have clicked through to read this post, I will now delight you with 100 tantalizing drawing ideas for children to try.

 P.S.
 I’m not focusing solely on traditional drawing here- we’ve got a little bit of everything, from drawing from observation to doodling on photos.